1. Do you need permission?

 Is what you are using protected by copyright?
 Aren't sure?
 For a list of what types of work that are typically considered protected by copyright, check the What is copyrighted list here.

-2. Get permission from the copyright holder
+2. If so, get permission from the copyright holder

 If your work isn't in the public domain, or licensed to share, or fair use isn't applicable, then most likely you will need to seek permission to use the material.
 But how do you do that?